andrewcooke/choochoo/docs/analysis.md

 Plotting packages in Python - especially for maps - seem to be unreliable, so the emphasis here is on providing the data in an agnostic way.
-Hopefully you cna then display that data with whatever you find works for you.
+Hopefully you can then display that data with whatever you find works for you.
 Current examples use [Bokeh](https://bokeh.pydata.org/) and [Matplotlib](https://matplotlib.org/).